 The purpose of the Texas B-On-Time Loan Program is to provide eligible Texas students no-interest loans to attend colleges and universities in Texas.
+Only renewal awards are available.
 If the student meets specified goals, the entire loan amount can be forgiven upon graduation.

-Eligibility Requirements:
+Renewal Eligibility Requirements